 Overview

-UWP apps fluidly transition between device families that may differ significantly in screen size and features.
-To accomplish this transition, the design must adapt to the device.
+UWP apps may run on a number of device families that differ significantly in screen size and features.
+To give a great user experience on all devices, the design must adapt to the device.
 An adaptive UI can detect information about the device it is running on and deliver a layout based on the characteristics of that device.

 An adaptive UI differs from a responsive UI, because it can deliver an individualized layout for each device family or screen size snap point.
 A responsive UI typically takes a single, flexible design and displays it gracefully on all devices.
 One drawback to responsive UI can be a slower load time – elements are loaded for all devices and resolutions even though they may not ever be needed.
 With adaptive UI, you can deliver a responsive design, but you also have the ability to deliver unique views to devices that have little in common with each other.
 For example, an Xbox view may be completely distinct from the desktop and mobile views for an app, because the device UI and interactions are so different.